 That statue that Drake Mallard pounds on to start his chairs flipping, sending him and his allies to Darkwing Tower?
 It's Basil from The Great Mouse Detective.
 Character designer Toby Shelton helped designed the casts of both.

-Not only that, the idea of a statue opening a Secret Passage to a superhero's headquarters is a reference to the William Shakespeare bust that opened the Batcave passage in the 1960's Batman series.
+Not only that, the idea of a statue opening a Secret Passage to a superhero's headquarters is a reference to the William Shakespeare bust that opened the Batcave passage own the 1960's Batman series.

 DW's costume is a dead ringer for DC Comics's Crimson Avenger, one of the first costumed heroes, or perhaps to the (first) Sandman, another DC hero with a similar costume (at first) and a gas gun.
+Or to some versions of The Green Hornet, whom Crimson Avenger was a Captain Ersatz for in the first place.

 The episode "Aduckiphopia" (besides referencing Arachnophobia) had DW grow four extra arms (something that once happened to Spider-Man) and had him take the new identity of 'Arachno-Duck' (wearing a variation of Spider-Woman's costume.)